elephantry/elephantry/docs/quickstart.md

 composing the primary key, and finally `elephantry::Structure::columns` will contain the list of the fields of our table.

-And finally the `elephantry::Model` feature allows to make the link between an entity and a structure:
+The `elephantry::Model` trait creates the link between an entity and a
+structure:

 ```rust
 struct Model;